The greatest theory of all time?

 - matching the posterior and the prior regarding your goal state.

-- The prediction errors, weighed by expected precisions, propagate up the hierarchical cascade, level by level, and alter the corresponding set of hypotheses, thus updating the model to reduce future prediction errors; or they are actively reduced through motor commands to the muscles that move your eyes, head, and legs (more about that second option in a second).
+- The prediction errors, weighed by expected precisions, propagate up the hierarchical cascade, level by level, and alter the corresponding set of hypotheses, thus updating the model to reduce future prediction errors; or they are actively reduced through motor signals to the muscles that move your eyes, head, and legs (more about that second option in a second).

 After enough cycles of hypothesis testing and model updating during constant sensorimotor interaction with the world, you’ll find yourself at the other side of the street (if all goes well).
 This complex predictive process can be described as your brain continually implementing Bayes’ theorem.